-- (A) Where new development is occurring, a shared use path shall be installed along the north side of US Highway 158 and the west side of NC Highway 801, except that sidewalks shall be installed along NC Highway 801 between Yadkin Valley Road and Peachtree Lane and along US Highway 158 between Medical Drive and Peachtree Lane.
-Shared use paths shall be a minimum width of eight (8) feet.
-The shared use path along US Highway 158, shall be located within the recorded 50-foot buffer and landscape area between Royal Troon Lane and Talbert Court. - (B) Shared use paths shall be paved with asphalt.
-Shared use paths, may be constructed using boardwalks in wet areas. - (C) Vertical clearance along all shared use paths shall be at least 10 feet. - (D) Use of shared use paths shall be limited to non-motorized users, except as noted herein, and may include but are not necessarily limited to: bicyclists, in-line skaters, roller skaters, scooters (non-motorized only), wheelchair users (both nonmotorized and motorized), four-wheel electric golf carts, personal transporters and pedestrians, including walkers, runners, people with baby strollers, people walking dogs, and similar types of users.

-- (E) Unless otherwise designated and approved by the town, all shared use paths shall be designed for two-way travel. - (F) Where shared use paths run immediately adjacent to US 158, NC 801, or other roadways: - (1) Driveway cuts across the path shall be limited and shall be clearly marked for both the user of the path and the motorist entering or exiting the driveway. - (2) Path termini shall direct bicycle traffic to the appropriate side of the street. - (3) Sight distances applicable to the roadway shall also be applicable to the shared use path.
+- (A) A shared use path shall be installed along the north side of US Highway 158 and the west side of NC Highway 801 (except between Yadkin Valley Road and US Highway 158 the path shall be on the east side) at a minimum width of eight (8) feet.
+No more than eight (8) crossings (driveways or streets) per mile should be permitted where shared use paths are installed.
+Otherwise, a sidewalk shall be installed on both sides of these arterials at a minimum width of six (6) feet.
+Shared use paths may be installed along other streets at a minimum width of eight (8) feet as permitted by the Town. - (B) Shared use paths shall be paved with asphalt. - (C) Vertical clearance along all shared use paths shall be at least 10 feet. - (D) Use of shared use paths shall be limited to non-motorized users, except as noted herein, and may include but are not necessarily limited to: bicyclists, in-line skaters, roller skaters, scooters (non-motorized only), wheelchair users (both nonmotorized and motorized), four-wheel electric golf carts, personal transporters and pedestrians, including walkers, runners, people with baby strollers, people walking dogs, and similar types of users. - (E) Unless otherwise designated and approved by the town, all shared use paths shall be designed for two-way travel. - (F) Where shared use paths run immediately adjacent to US 158, NC 801, or other roadways: - (1) Driveway cuts across the path shall be limited and shall be clearly marked for both the user of the path and the motorist entering or exiting the driveway. - (2) Path termini shall direct bicycle traffic to the appropriate side of the street. - (3) Sight distances applicable to the roadway shall also be applicable to the shared use path.